gabeweng/gabeweng.github.io/_posts/2020-06-15-universal-sentence-encoder.md

 Image Source: [Henderson et al.](https://arxiv.org/abs/1705.00652) {: .text-center}

-The USE authors use a corpus from web question-answering pages and discussion forums and formulate this task in context of sentence encoder.
+The USE authors use a corpus scraped from web question-answering pages and discussion forums and formulate this task using a sentence encoder.
+The input sentence is encoded into a vector u.
+The response is also encoded by the same encoder and response embeddings are passed through a DNN to get vector v.
+This is done to model the difference in meaning of input and response.
+The dot product of this two vectors gives the relevance of an input to response.

 ![](/images/use-input-response-prediction.png){: .align-center}

+Training is done by taking a batch of K randomly shuffled input-response pairs.
+In each batch, for a input, its response pair is taken as the correct response and the remaining responses are treated as incorrect.
+Then, the dot product scores are calculated and converted to probabilities using a softmax function.
+Model is trained to maximize the log likelihood of the correct response for each input.

 ### c.
 Natural Language Inference
 In this task, we need to predict if a hypothesis entails, contradicts, or is neutral to a premise.
 The authors used the 570K sentence pairs from [SNLI](https://nlp.stanford.edu/projects/snli/) corpus to train USE on this task.